The People's Best New Chef: New England Contenders

 Why He's Amazing: Because he makes incredible Spanish-style tapas using seasonal New England ingredients.

-Background: Bouchon, the French Laundry (Yountville, CA); Per Se (New York City)
+background: Bouchon, the French Laundry (/sites/default/files/ountville, CA); Per Se (New York City); Wentworth by the Sea (New Castle, NH)

-Quintessential Dish: Johnny Cake Community: cornmeal pancakes, brown-sugared pork shoulder, crispy onion, pickled cucumbers

-What Drives the Food at Moxy: "One: the history and culture of our area; two: our own twists on iconic tapas dishes; three: what the local farmers are growing.
-Everything fits into at least one of these categories, if not more than one."

 Photo courtesy of Jamestown FiSH